Have you been curious to learn how you can use Machine Learning in Python for algorithmic trading?

 Now we need to make our predictions from past data, and these past features will aid the machine learning model trade.
 So, let's create new columns in the data frame that contain data with one day lag.

-Note the capital letters are dropped for lower-case letters in the names of new columns.
+Note: The capital letters are dropped for lower-case letters in the names of new columns.

 Creating Hyperparameters

-Although the concept of hyper-parameters is worthy of a blog in itself, for now I will just say a few words about them.
+Although the concept of hyperparameters is worthy of a blog in itself, for now I will just say a few words about them.
 These are the parameters that the machine learning algorithm can’t learn over but needs to be iterated over.
-We use them to see which predefined functions or parameters yield the best fit function.
+We use them to see which predefined functions or parameters yield the best-fit function.

-This type of regularization is very useful when you are using feature selection.
+This type of regularisation is very useful when you are using feature selection.
 It is capable of reducing the coefficient values to zero.
 The SimpleImputer function replaces any NaN values that can affect our predictions with mean values, as specified in the code.

-The ‘steps’ is a bunch of functions that are incorporated as a part of the Pipeline function.
+The ‘steps’ are a bunch of functions that are incorporated as a part of the Pipeline function.
 The pipeline is a very efficient tool to carry out multiple operations on the data set.
 Here we have also passed the Lasso function parameters along with a list of values that can be iterated over.

-In this example, we used 5 fold cross-validation.
-In k-fold cross-validation, the original sample is randomly partitioned into k equal sized subsamples.
+In this example, we used 5-fold cross-validation.
+In k-fold cross-validation, the original sample is randomly partitioned into k equal-sized subsamples.
 Of the k subsamples, a single subsample is retained as the validation data for testing the model, and the remaining k-1 subsamples are used as training data.

 The cross-validation process is then repeated k times (the folds), with each of the k subsamples used exactly once as the validation data.
 Cross-validation combines (averages) measures of fit (prediction error) to derive a more accurate estimate of model prediction performance.

-Based on the fit parameter we decide the best features.
-In the next section of the Python machine learning tutorial, we will look int test and train sets.
+In the next section of the machine learning for algorithmic trading with Python tutorial, we will look at test and train sets.

 Splitting the data into test and train sets